 - The epoch of the block is equal to the epoch_id or next_epoch_id known for the current head;

-- If the epoch of the block is equal to the next_epoch_id of the head, then next_bps is not None; approvals_after_next contain valid signatures on approval_message from the block producers of the corresponding epoch (see next section);
+- If the epoch of the block is equal to the next_epoch_id of the head, then next_bps is not None; approvals_after_next contain valid signatures on approval_message from the block producers of the corresponding epoch;

-- The signatures present in approvals_after_next correspond to more than 2/3 of the total stake (see next section).
+- The signatures present in approvals_after_next correspond to more than 2/3 of the total stake;

-For the NEAR on Calimero light client contract the signature verifying cost is not an issue since the shard creator doesn’t pay gas fees on the Calimero Shard.
+For the NEAR on Calimero light client contract the signature verifying cost is not a big issue since the shard creator can setup genesis in such way that the gas costs are cheaper.